 The Legal Situation of Online Casino in Arizona

 The reality is that online casino gaming remains prohibited in the Grand Canyon State – at least for the time being.
 Although there is no specific legislation that deems iGaming illegal in Arizona, that doesn’t make it legal either.
 There are no legalized and regulated online casinos in Arizona.
-Any online casino that wishes to provide real-money casino gaming online to the citizens of Arizona will be located offshore.

 If the state legislature decides to legalize and regulate online casinos in Arizona, you should look to play with an operator that’s licensed by the Arizona Department of Gaming (ADG).
 The ADG oversees all other forms of gambling activity in the Grand Canyon State and handles the state’s relationship with all tribal operators.